Congratulations: You’re a homeowner! Now that you’ve made this huge purchase, expect to be bombarded with offers for various types of insurance.

-We’re going to tell you which policies are “must haves” as a homeowner and which policies just aren’t worth the money.
+In this article, I’ll tell you what types of insurance are “must-haves” for a homeowner and which policies just aren’t worth the money.

 Buying a home is one of the most exciting financial transactions you’ll ever make in your life.
-But as we all know, owning comes with additional costs you don’t face as a renter.
+But as we all know, ownership comes with costs you didn’t face as a renter.

 When something goes wrong with your home, you’re the one who is responsible for fixing it — not the landlord.

-If you have a mortgage, this one is not optional.
-Your home lender will require you to carry a homeowners policy.
+If you have a mortgage, homeowners insurance isn’t optional.
+Your home lender will require you have this policy.
 But even if you’re living mortgage-free, this is a wise policy to have to protect your investment.

-Today, the average federal flood insurance premium is somewhere around $650 to $750 annually.
-Of course, if you live in a very low-lying coastal area, you will pay a lot more than that to account for your higher risk level.
+Today, the average federal flood insurance premium costs more than $700 a year.
+If you live in a low-lying coastal area, you may have to pay a lot more than that to account for the higher risk level.